department-of-veterans-affairs/va.gov-team/products/login.gov-adoption/content/meeting-notes/Content-Sitewide-IA-Meeting-Updates.md

 ### Attendees: Sofia Kirkman, Dawn Munoz

 ### Notes:
-Close to moving into a variation of Phase 1 in terms of appointments appointments has lived on VA.gov for some time
+- Close to moving into a variation of Phase 1 in terms of appointments appointments has lived on VA.gov for some time
-Viewing appointments was on MHV but managing apointments was on VA.gov Processes are going to change
+- Viewing appointments was on MHV but managing apointments was on VA.gov
+- Processes for appointments are going to change as everything pertaining to appointments is moving to VA.gov
-Getting ready to launch into the try me phase
+- Getting ready to launch into the try me phase
-"if you have been managing your appointments on VA.gov then you will continue to use the same tool" MHV is going away as a sign in in January
+- For veterans who are already familiar with managing appointments on VA.gov: "if you have been managing your appointments on VA.gov then you will continue to use the same tool"
+- MHV is going away as a sign in in January
-Tricky messaging because there is a difference between MHV sign in and MHV portal Difficulty in conveying how to sign up for VA.gov by using a Login.gov account Forming a "glossary of terms" to help people understand the differences in the language Content brief is to show what studies show but they are not necessarily style guides Things from content briefs are taken in as findings LGA team will follow up with Susan Haidary to understand coordinator workflow and connect with potential MVP sites
+- Tricky messaging because there is a difference between MHV sign in and MHV portal
+- Difficulty in conveying how to sign up for VA.gov by using a Login.gov account
+- Forming a "glossary of terms" to help people understand the differences in the language
+- Content brief is to show what studies show but they are not necessarily style guides
+- Things from content briefs are taken in as findings
+- LGA team will follow up with Susan Haidary to understand coordinator workflow and connect with potential MVP sites